Flack74/Blog/README.md

 3. **Commit Your Changes**: Add meaningful messages to describe your updates.
 4. **Push to Your Fork**: Share your changes by pushing to your forked repository.
 5. **Open a Pull Request**: Submit your branch for review and potential merge.

-## 📜 License

-This project is licensed under the MIT License.
-For more details, check the [LICENSE](LICENSE) file.